microsoft/promptflow/docs/how-to-guides/quick-start.md

 Firstly we need a connection yaml file `connection.yaml`:

-If you are using Azure Open AI, prepare your resource follow this [instruction](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal) and get your `api_key` if you don't have one.
+If you are using Azure Open AI, prepare your resource follow with this [instruction](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal) and get your `api_key` if you don't have one.
 ```yaml
 $schema: https://azuremlschemas.azureedge.net/promptflow/latest/AzureOpenAIConnection.schema.json
 name: open_ai_connection